-I am an experienced integrative counsellor, offering warm, empathetic and confidential counselling to individual clients.
+I am an experienced and Accredited integrative counsellor, offering warm, empathetic and confidential counselling to individual clients.

 I work with a wide range of people who are experiencing problems, and I believe that counselling can help you to understand what is going on for you, to feel clearer about what you need and what you want.